openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 Viewing Cohort-Specific Course Content
 **************************************

-After you restrict access to components to particular content groups, you can view your course content as a member of a content group to ensure that members of each group correctly see the content intended for them.
+After you restrict access to units or components to particular content groups, you can view your course content as a member of a content group to ensure that members of each group correctly see the content intended for them.

-.. note:: In addition to access settings for content groups, a learner's ability to see a course component also depends on whether it is marked as visible to staff only, whether the unit is published, and the component's release date.
+.. note:: In addition to access settings for content groups, a learner's ability to see a unit or component also depends on whether it is marked as visible to staff only, whether the unit is published, and the component's release date.
 For details about viewing course content in various publishing states, see :ref:`View Published Content` and :ref:`Preview Unpublished